krakenjs/dust-makara-helpers/README.md

 Makes it easy to set up the complementary dust `@useContent` and `@message` helpers, with configuration that loads data from `kraken-js`-style `.properties` bundles.

+The content lookups are stored in the dust cache if it is enabled.

 Use
 ----